Inversnaid

 Inversnaid Nature Reserve

 One of the two RSPB reserves in Loch Lomond is at Invernsaid (the other is at Gartocharn), located within ancient woodlands.
 The reserve is just over 800 hectares of ground directly north of Inversnaid village.
-Around three miles of the West Highland Way pass through the reserve, and it stretches from the lochside up to the summit of Beinn a' Choin (770m).
-The reserve is a mixture of woodland and upland habitat and is home to black grouse and a diverse suite of woodland species.
+Around three miles of the West Highland Way pass through the reserve, which stretches from the lochside up to the summit of Beinn a' Choin (770m).
+The reserve is a mixture of woodland and upland habitats and is home to black grouse and a diverse suite of woodland species.

-Inversnaid reserve has been going through quite a transformation in the past ten years.
+Inversnaid reserve has undergone quite a transformation in the past ten years.
 Over 100ha has been planted with native woodland, with areas of natural regeneration eventually expected to make up roughly the same area again.
 This woodland will link up with other existing and establishing woodlands to create continuous wooded areas across the Great Trossachs Forest, an area of some 16,000 hectares of a partnership between RSPB, Forestry and Land Scotland and the Woodland Trust.

-Take the Woodland Trail for a stunning view across Loch Lomond; just walk north from the hotel along the West Highland Path; after about 550 yards, you will see the sign for the RSPB trail.
+Take the Woodland Trail for a stunning view across Loch Lomond.
+Just walk north from the hotel along the West Highland Path.
+After about 550 yards, you will see the sign for the RSPB trail.
 Climb the path set into the hillside for an excellent view from the summit clearing.

 Inversnaid Viewpoint, Loch Lomond